DSACMS/iv-cbv-payroll/README.md

 Run everything: `bundle exec rake`

+## Manual Testing
+If you're new to CBV, here's a summary of how to get started navigating the app.
+1. First, contact someone on the team to get you set up to log in.
+1. Follow the instructions in the Setup section to run locally, then go to `localhost:3000/sandbox/sso`
+1. The beginning of the workflow is to act as a caseworker to create an invitation.
+Start by signing in with your Nava credentials.
+1. Create an invitation for an applicant to start using the app (use any email, and don't worry -- it won't really send!)
+1. In your terminal session, navigate to the /app directory and run `rails c` to enter the irb prompt.
+1. At the irb prompt, run `CbvFlowInvitation.last.to_url`.
+1. Click the resulting link.
+Now you're ready to start acting as an applicant!
+1. Search for your employer.
+When you select one, the local page will show you some fake credentials at the very bottom of the screen.
+Use these to sign in.
+1. Finally, you should be able to complete the applicant flow, including looking at the PDF.
+1. To complete the caseworker flow, add `?is_caseworker=true` to the /cbv/summary.pdf path to see the PDF that gets sent (it's different from the one we send the applicant!)
+1. Note: You can switch to a different pilot partner (state) by going to the irb prompt and running `CbvFlow.last.update(site_id: 'ma')`.
+Right now you can only pass it `ma` or `nyc`.

 ## Pa11y Scan

 When new pages are added to the application, ensure they are added to `./.pa11yci` so that they can be scanned.